petersenpeter/CellExplorer/docs/pipeline/standard-cell-metrics.md

 * `spikeCount`: Spike count of the cell from the entire session.
 * `firingRate`: Firing rate in Hz: Spike count normalized by the interval between the first and the last spike.
 * `cv2`: [Coefficient of variation](https://www.ncbi.nlm.nih.gov/pubmed/8734581) (CV2).
-* `refractoryPeriodViolation`: Refractory period violation (‰): Fraction of ISIs less than 2ms.
 * `burstIndex_Mizuseki2012` Burst index: Fraction of spikes with a neighboring ISI < 6ms as defined by [Mizuseki et al. Hippocampus 2012](http://www.buzsakilab.com/content/PDFs/Mizuseki2012.pdf).

 ## ACG & CCG based metrics